 This was just the basic sound coming from module 1, which is made from 3 different sounds generating a drum loop.
 Now let’s move to the second module where I will engage some distortion and delay to spice the sound up.

 Next, let’s engage the heart of the Galaxy-X, the X file and hear how it nicely blended some airy chord sound onto the drum loop.

 ~Galaxy X – module 1,2 and 3

-After doing all that we can engage the last module which is post X. This module features a couple of effects designed to finalise the sound.
+In the end, we can engage the last module named Post X. This module features a couple of effects designed to finalize the sound.
 Rotate, for stereo effects, EQ and filter, space (which is a convolution reverb) and finally controls for dynamic range and output level.

 ~Galaxy X – final sound